Analgesics

 Dasabuvir for COVID-19

-Dasabuvir has been reported as potentially beneficial for treatment of COVID-19.
-We have not reviewed these studies.
-See all other treatments.
+Dasabuvir has been reported as potentially beneficial for COVID-19 in the following studies.
+We have not reviewed dasabuvir in detail.

 Magwaza et al., Mechanistic Insights into Targeting SARS-CoV-2 Papain-like Protease in the Evolution and Management of COVID-19, BioChem, doi:10.3390/biochem4030014